gabrielg2020/monitor-frontend/README.md

 # monitor-frontend

-A react-based frontend that displays monitoring data.
+A real-time monitoring dashboard for homelab clusters.
+Built with React, TypeScript, and Tailwind CSS.

 ## License